dataravenscroft/climate-ml-data-pipeline/README.md

 - Open ARCO ERA5 lazily from public GCS (no credentials needed)
 - Subset to CONUS, 2 weeks of hourly data
 - Write local zarr with ML-optimized chunking (`{time: 1, lat: -1, lon: -1}`)
-- Regrid to 1° using xESMF bilinear interpolation #having trouble getting a proper envt with this library
+- Regrid to 1° using xESMF bilinear interpolation #Unable to install
 - Compute Dask parallel temporal statistics
 - Connect the zarr store to a PyTorch DataLoader